wireapp/wire-docs/src/how-to/install/configure-federation.rst

 ---------------------------------------------------------

 Are your servers on the public internet?
 Then you have the option of using TLS certificates from `Let's encrypt
 <https://letsencrypt.org/>`__.
-Go to subsection ``(A) Let's encrypt ...``.
+In such a case go to subsection (A).
 If your servers are not on the public internet
-or you would like to use your own, go to subsection ``(B) Manual ...``.
+or you would like to use your own, go to subsection (B).

 (A) Let's encrypt TLS server and client certificate generation and renewal
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The following will make use of `Let's encrypt <https://letsencrypt.org/>`__ for both server certificates (used when someone sends a request to your ``federator.<domain-name>``` AND client certificates (used for making outgoing requests to other backends).
+The following will make use of `Let's encrypt <https://letsencrypt.org/>`__ for both server certificates (used when someone sends a request to your ``federator.<domain-name>```) and client certificates (used for making outgoing requests to other backends).

 For that, you need to have the `jetstack/cert-manager <https://github.com/jetstack/cert-manager>`__ installed.
 You can follow the helm chart installation `here <https://cert-manager.io/docs/installation/helm/>`__.

-Once you have cert manager, adjust the email address below, then set the following in the nginx-ingress-services overrides:
+Once you have cert-manager, adjust the email address below, then set the following in the nginx-ingress-services overrides:

 .. code:: yaml